-Denton County has launched the OPEN (Operational Plan for Economic Normalization) Grant with $2.2 million available through grants for businesses physically operating within Denton County.
-The goal of this program is to help the businesses that have been closed the longest and negatively impacted by COVID-19.
+Denton County will launch Phase II of the OPEN (Operational Plan for Economic Normalization) Grant with $20 million available through grants for businesses physically operating within Denton County.
+The goal of this program is to help the businesses that have been negatively financially impacted by COVID-19.

-Denton County Commissioners Court is launching a small business grant program at noon on Wednesday, May 13, 2020, through noon on Wednesday, May 20, 2020, to provide up to $10,000 grants to Denton County businesses who closed the longest and have been the most negatively impacted during the COVID-19 pandemic.
+Denton County Commissioners Court is launching a small business grant program at noon on Monday, June 22, 2020, through noon on Tuesday, July 7, 2020, to provide up to $50,000 grants to qualifying Denton County businesses who have experienced a negative financial impact during the COVID-19 pandemic.

-In Phase 1 of Denton County OPEN, for-profit businesses headquartered and located in Denton County with 50 or fewer employees (excluding ineligible entities listed below) are eligible to apply.
+In Phase II of Denton County OPEN, for-profit businesses headquartered and located in Denton County with 100 or fewer full time employees (excluding ineligible entities listed below) are eligible to apply.

-The amount a business can receive will be based on the percentage of closure the business experienced during the COVID-19 Stay-at-Home order.
+The amount a business can receive will be based on the documented negative financial impact of COVID-19 between March 1, 2020 and June 20, 2020.

 The eligible amount of the grant is the higher of:

-The $2.2. million identified for the Denton County OPEN grant was accumulated by Denton County from CoServ Capital Credit funds over a 20-year period and set aside.
-Denton County is re-investing these non-taxpayer funds into the Denton County OPEN program to benefit Denton County businesses impacted by COVID-19.
+The $20 million identified for the Denton County OPEN grant is a portion of the stimulus money Denton County received from the US Department of Treasury under the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”).
+Denton County is re-investing these funds into the Denton County OPEN program to benefit Denton County businesses impacted by COVID-19.